ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 1. statements made by issuers about supply chain artifacts must be identifiable, authentic, and non-repudiable;
 2. such statements must be registered on a secure append-only Registry so that their provenance and history can be independently and consistently audited;
-3. issuers can efficiently prove to any other party the registration of their claims; verifying this proof ensures that the issuer is consistent and non-equivocal when making claims.
+3. issuers can efficiently prove to any other party the registration of their Signed Statements; verifying this proof ensures that the issuer is consistent and non-equivocal when producing Signed Statements.

 The first guarantee is achieved by requiring issuers to sign their statements and associated metadata using a distributed public key infrastructure.
 The second guarantee is achieved by storing the signed statement in an immutable, append-only, transparent Registry.
-The last guarantee is achieved by implementing the Registry using a verifiable data structure (such as a Merkle Tree {{MERKLE}}), and by requiring a Transparency Service (TS) that operates the Registry to endorse its state at the time of registration.
+The last guarantee is achieved by implementing the Registry using a verifiable data structure (such as a Merkle Tree {{MERKLE}}), and by requiring a Transparency Service that operates the Registry to endorse its state at the time of registration.

 The guarantees and techniques used in this document generalize those of Certificate Transparency {{-CT}}, which can be re-interpreted as an instance of this architecture for the supply chain of X.509 certificates.
-However, the range of use cases and applications in this document is much broader, which requires much more flexibility in how each TS implements and operates its Registry.
-Each service may enforce its own policy for authorizing entities to register their claims on the TS.
-Some TS may also enforce access control policies to limit who can audit the full Registry, or keep some information on the Registry encrypted.
-Nevertheless, it is critical to provide global interoperability for all TS instances as the composition and configuration of involved supply chain entities and their system components is ever-changing and always in flux.
+However, the range of use cases and applications in this document is much broader, which requires much more flexibility in how each Transparency Service implements and operates its Registry.
+Each service may enforce its own policy for authorizing entities to register their Signed Statements on the Transparency Service.
+Some Transparency Services may also enforce access control policies to limit who can audit the full Registry, or keep some information on the Registry encrypted.
+Nevertheless, it is critical to provide global interoperability for all Transparency Services instances as the composition and configuration of involved supply chain entities and their system components is ever-changing and always in flux.

-A TS provides visibility into claims issued by supply chain entities and their sub-systems.
-These claims are called Digital Supply Chain Artifacts (DSCA).
+A Transparency Services provides visibility into Signed Statements originally created as Statements and issued as Signed Statements by supply chain entities and their sub-systems.
+These Signed Statements (and corresponding Statement payload) are about the objects produced by supply chain objects: Artifacts.
-A TS vouches for specific and well-defined metadata about these DSCAs.
-Some metadata is selected (and signed) by the issuer, indicating, e.g., "who issued the DSCA" or "what type of DSCA is described" or "what is the DSCA version"; whereas additional metadata is selected (and countersigned) by the TS, indicating, e.g., "when was the DSCA registered in the Registry".
-The DSCA contents can be opaque to the TS, if so desired: it is the metadata that must always be transparent in order to warrant trust.
+A Transparency Service vouches for specific and well-defined metadata about these Artifacts that is captured in Statements.
+Some metadata is selected (and signed) by the Issuer, indicating, e.g., "who issued the Statement" or "what type of Artifact is described" or "what is the Artifact's version"; whereas additional metadata is selected (and countersigned) by the Transparency Services, indicating, e.g., "when was the Signed Statement about the Artifact registered in the Registry".
+A Statements payload content typically is opaque to the Transparency Services, if so desired: it is the metadata that must always be transparent in order to warrant trust for later processing.

-Transparent claims provide a common basis for holding issuers accountable for the DSCA they release and (more generally) principals accountable for auxiliary claims they make about DSCAs.
-Hence, issuers may register new claims about their artifacts, but they cannot delete or alter earlier claims, or hide their claims from third parties such as auditors.
+Transparent Statements provide a common basis for holding Issuers accountable for the Statement payload about Artifacts they release and (more generally) principals accountable for auxiliary Signed Statements from other Issuers about the original Signed Statement about an Artifact.
+Hence, Issuers may register new Signed Statements about their Artifacts, but they cannot delete or alter earlier Signed Statements about certain Artifacts, or hide their Signed Statements from third parties such as auditors.

-Trust in the TS itself is supported both by protecting their implementation (using, for instance, replication, trusted hardware, and remote attestation of systems) and by enabling independent audits of the correctness and consistency of its Registry, thereby holding the organization accountable that operates it.
-Unlike CT, where independent auditors are responsible for enforcing the consistency of multiple independent instances of the same global Registry, we require each TS to guarantee the consistency of its own Registry (for instance, through the use of a consensus algorithm between replicas of the Registry), but assume no consistency between different transparency services.
+Trust in the Transparency Service itself is supported both by protecting their implementation (using, for instance, replication, trusted hardware, and remote attestation of systems) and by enabling independent audits of the correctness and consistency of its Registry, thereby holding the organization accountable that operates it.
+Unlike CT, where independent auditors are responsible for enforcing the consistency of multiple independent instances of the same global Registry, each Transparency Service is required to guarantee the consistency of its own Registry (for instance, through the use of a consensus algorithm between replicas of the Registry), but assume no consistency between different Transparency Services.

-The TS specified in this architecture caters to two types of audiences:
+The Transparency Services specified in this architecture cater to two types of audiences:

-1. DSCA Issuers: entities, stakeholders, and users involved in supply chain interactions that need to release DSCAs to a definable set of peers; and
+1. Signed Statement Issuers: entities, stakeholders, and users involved in supply chain interactions that need to release authentic Statements to a definable set of peers; and
-2. DSCA Consumers: entities, stakeholders, and users involved in supply chain interactions that need to access, validate, and trust DSCAs.
+2. Transparent Statement Consumers: entities, stakeholders, and users involved in supply chain interactions that need to access, validate, and trust authentic Statements.

-DSCA Issuers rely on being discoverable and represented as the responsible parties for released DSCAs by the TS in a believable manner.
+Signed Statement Issuers rely on being discoverable and represented as the responsible parties for their registered Signed Statements via Transparency Services in a believable manner.
-Analogously, DSCA Consumers rely on verifiable trustworthiness assertions associated with DSCAs and their processing in a believable manner.
+Analogously, Transparent Statement Consumers rely on verifiable trustworthiness assertions associated with Transparent Statements and their processing provenance in a believable manner.
-If trust can be put into the operations that record DSCAs in a secure, append-only Registry via an online operation, the same trust can be put into a corresponding receipt that is the result of these online operations issued by the TS and that can be validated in offline operations.
+If trust can be put into the operations that record Signed Statements (i.e., a believable notarization function) in a secure, append-only Registry via online operations, the same trust can be put into a corresponding Receipt that is the resulting documentation of these online operations issued by the Transparency Services and that can be validated in offline operations.

-The TS specified in this architecture can be implemented by various different types of services in various types of languages provided via various variants of API layouts.
+The Transparency Services specified in this architecture can be implemented by various different types of services in various types of languages provided via various variants of API layouts.

-The global interoperability enabled and guaranteed by the TS is enabled via core components (architectural constituents) that come with prescriptive requirements (that are typically hidden away from the user audience via APIs).
-The core components are based on the Concise Signing and Encryption standard specified in {{-COSE}}, which is used to sign released DSCAs and to build and maintain a Merkle tree that functions as the append-only Registry for DSCAs.
+The global interoperability enabled and guaranteed by the Transparency Services is enabled via core components (architectural constituents) that come with prescriptive requirements (that are typically hidden away from the user audience via APIs).
+The core components are based on the Concise Signing and Encryption standard specified in {{-COSE}}, which is used to sign released Statements about Artifacts and to build and maintain a Merkle tree that functions as an append-only Registry for correspsonding Signed Statements.
 The format and verification process for Registry-based transparency receipts are described in {{-RECEIPTS}}.

 ## Requirements Notation